to-sim-or-not-to-sim/muon-detector-simulator/README.md

-# muon-detector-simulator
+# Muon-detector-simulator

-A very simple muon detector simulator.
+This is a very simple muon detector simulator built to display in an intuitive way an experiment done in laboratory.
+---
+Note: this project will not be updated.